 We do not use genetically modified ingredients in our foods.

-Responsible product sourcing & product quality
+Responsible product sourcing and product quality

-We have a fully traceable supply chain and all of the company’s food suppliers have a globally recognised food production standard, for example accreditation by the British Retail Consortium.
+We have a fully traceable supply chain, and all of the company’s food suppliers have a globally recognised food-production standard, for example accreditation by the British Retail Consortium.